 We have also collected past issues of our JGP and NLADA co-authored newsletter Just Research, which presents research on how legal aid improves outcomes for people and communities, useful data sources, legislative updates, and sources of federal funding that can support legal aid.

 Why This Matters to Policymakers

 A wide range of government programs work at maximum efficiency when people have access to legal services.
-Wages go up and recidivism goes down following legal help to expunge or seal a criminal record.
-For low-income tenants in Massachusetts facing eviction who had full representation, approximately two-thirds remained in their homes compared with one-third of unrepresented tenants.
+Employment rates and wages go up and recidivism goes down following legal help to expunge or seal a criminal record.
+For low-income tenants in Massachusetts facing eviction who had full representation, approximately two-thirds remained in their homes compared to one-third of unrepresented tenants.
 More survivors of domestic violence break the cycle of violence if they get a restraining order against an abusive partner and legal custody of their children.

 This Toolkit will continue to grow.
 To hear about updates and new tools or to provide feedback, send an email to firstname.lastname@example.org.

 We began our search with the National Legal Aid & Defender Association’s excellent research repository, studies identified in the U.S. Department of Justice Legal Aid Interagency Roundtable Toolkit and First Annual Report to the President, Google Scholar using keyword searches, and database searches, including Public Administration Abstracts, JSTOR, Sociological Abstracts, Social Services Abstracts, and Academic Search Premier.
 We also reached out to leaders in a variety of substantive areas for their suggestions about sources to include.
 We also used the bibliographies and references to other research studies, which we gathered through government publications and peer-reviewed research.